 Dating from 1486, the golden retable against a starry blue sky features ornate scenes of vines intertwining the Virgin Mary, the Virgin with Child, and Judah’s kings.
 The central theme is reverence for the Immaculate Conception of the Virgin.

 After leaving the main chapel, we finally reached the Chapel of the Constables (Capilla de los Condestables), one of the most famous in the cathedral.

 The octagonal vault features an ornate skylight, and the star’s points are tipped with golden sun bursts.
 Stained glass panels allow light to flood the chapel.

 The Chapel of the Constables was built for Don Pedro Fernandez de Velasco and his wife, Doña Mencía de Mendoza.
 They were benefactors of the cathedral.

 Their remains lie beneath a statue of them carved in Carrara marble.

 The Upper Cloister (Claustro alto) is a space lined with double rows of intricate stained glass windows.
 The inner halls are lined with statues and religious art.

 Corpus Christi Carriage

-We were looking forward to seeing our friend, AG, whom we hadn’t seen since she’d lived in Oregon years before.
-This would be our first visit to Madrid, a city we’d always wanted to visit, and we couldn’t wait to experience it with AG, a local who’d grown up in Madrid.
+We were looking forward to seeing our friend Alicia, whom we hadn’t seen since she’d lived in Oregon years before.
+This would be our first visit to Madrid, a city we’d always wanted to visit, and we couldn’t wait to experience it with Alicia, a local who grew up in Madrid.

 Know Before You Go